MicrosoftDocs/sdk-api/sdk-api-src/content/stm/ns-stm-_mpr50_service_characteristics.md

 <a href="https://msdn.microsoft.com/c127f914-b655-4b6a-bb13-daeb5e82e343">CloseServiceEnumerationHandle</a> function for this routing protocol.

-#### - pfnGetServiceCount
+#### - pfnCreateServiceEnumerationHandle

 Pointer to an implementation of the
-<a href="https://msdn.microsoft.com/44ba90c0-a019-4aca-92e2-1e795cbd335d">GetServiceCount</a> function for this routing protocol.
+<a href="https://msdn.microsoft.com/68ed5662-ffa8-456b-b79c-a6fb27339262">CreateServiceEnumerationHandle</a> function for this routing protocol.

 #### - pfnCreateStaticService